mihaialexandruteodor/TeoMongoText/ReadMe.md

 ✅ Install a Java Development Kit (11 or above recommended) or a Java Runtime Enviorment (8 or above recommended)

 ✅ Compile the app yourself or simply run the jar file.
-Don't worry about the Settings.ini file, it will be created automatically at the root of the folder that contains the jar or project.
+Don't worry about the Settings.ini file, it will be created automatically inside your Documents folder, regardless of the OS you run on.

 ✅ Navigate to the edit menu and use the option to add your connection string